 - A church pastor or priest of the religious congregation which the applicant (or person recommended) is a part of

 - A previous landlord or landlady of the building, land, or establishment previously rented

 - A previous lender (individuals, banks, any lending institutions)

 There are several circumstances which necessitates the submission of recommendation letters.
 The following are the different types of recommendation letters in pdf:

 - Formal Letter of Recommendation for Scholarship Grant Recommendation Letters.
 This particular reference letter is sent with the intent of convincing a prospective scholarship grantor that a student is deserving of a scholarship grant.

 - Formal Letter of Recommendation for Academic Recommendation Letters.
 This letter aims to ensure that a prospective student would be accepted into an educational institution and gain a slot in the degree program that he or she is aiming for.

 - Formal Letter of Recommendation for Employment or Job Application.
 Probably the most common reference letter there is, this letter strives to increase a job applicant’s chances of getting hired.
 In this letter, it is important that the job applicant’s qualifications must match the ones which are required in the job description of the position which he or she is applying for.

 - Formal Letter of Recommendation for Promotion.
 The best way to climb up the ladder of success in your career is to ensure that you apply for a job promotion when you think that your productivity level and performance in your job is excellent and deserving of promotion.
 Job promotions can take a lot of time and consideration on the part of the managers who have the authority to decide on promotions, that is why if you want to increase your chances of getting promoted, it is advisable if you ask another person to write a recommendation letter on your behalf.
-This letter is called the letter of recommendation for job promotion.
+This letter is called the letter of recommendation for student for job promotion.